Sumboard

 • vs target/goal

-• vs industry benchmark (if available)
+• vs a methodologically compatible benchmark

 Design for self-service exploration.
 Not every user wants the same story.
 Build dashboard design patterns that let users explore their own questions while keeping the main narrative clear.